Advocacy

 Visibility as a tool for change

-These three organisations are expanding awareness of plant-based eating in very different contexts.
+These three organizations are expanding awareness of plant-based eating in very different contexts.
 Whether through public events or digital media, they are creating entry points for people to rethink food choices in their everyday lives.

 Support the movement

-These groundbreaking initiatives in Norway, Croatia, and China started with a single grant – this is the power and impact of the ProVeg Grants programme.
+These groundbreaking initiatives in Norway, Croatia, and China started with a single grant – this is the power and impact of the ProVeg Grants program.
 We find and fund the most effective and high-impact initiatives around the world that are reshaping food systems.

 Every contribution you make goes directly towards funding initiatives like this and empowering global changemakers.
 You can help transform the most promising projects and ideas into tangible progress anywhere in the world.
 Your support is the key that makes this happen.